 Common area and kitchen furnishings:

-The following features are available for any resident:
+The following options are available for any resident.

 Quiet: for students who prefer a quieter, academic environment, these rooms require observation of quiet hours at all times.